 - Clergy and theologians interested in Old Catholicism and ecumenism;

-- Laypersons with formal or informal theological training interesting in Old Catholicism and ecumenism.
+- Laypersons with formal or informal theological training interested in Old Catholicism and ecumenism.

-The course is of specific interest for students with Anglican, Orthodox, Lutheran, Old Catholic, Roman Catholic and ecumenical backgrounds.
+The course is of specific interest for students from Anglican, Orthodox, Lutheran, Old Catholic, Roman Catholic and ecumenical backgrounds.

 Aim of the course

-- The student will be able to contextualise Old Catholic theology within the broader spectrum of theology and religious studies;
+- the student will be able to contextualize Old Catholic theology within the broader spectrum of theology and religious studies;

-- The student will be able to undertake further independent exploratory studies of aspects of Old Catholic theology.
+- the student will be able to undertake further independent exploratory studies of specific aspects of Old Catholic theology.

-4 contact hours/day, about 40 hours or preparatory self-study will be required.
+Four contact hours per day, about 40 hours or preparatory self-study will be required.